ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 ## 5.3 Pod (app A) -> ClusterIP (app B)

-What should we do application A's Pod on `hostA` would like to visit application B's ClusterIP, where B's pods resides on `hostB`?
+What should we do in the following case: **`appA` in `podA@hostA` would like to `clusterIpB`**, where `clusterIpB`'s backend pod is **`podB`**, and the latter **resides on `hostB`**?

 Actually this is much the same as `Host --> ClusterIP` case, but with one more
-thing: **after NAT is performed, the source node (hostA) needs to send the packet to the right destination node (hostB) on which the destination Pod resides**.
-Depending on different cross-host networking solutions, this varies a
+thing: **after DNAT is performed, the source node (hostA) must send the packet to the destination node (hostB) on which the destination Pod resides**.
+Depending on the <mark>cross-host networking choices</mark>, this varies a lot, that's why so many networking solutions take place:
-lot:

-1. for direct routing cases, the host just sends the packets out.
-Such solutions including
+1. Direct routing: the host just needs to send the packets out, as the **PodIP is routable**.
+Solutions include:
-    * calico + bird
+    * Calico + bird
-    * cilium + kube-router (Cilium's default solution for BGP)
+    * Cilium + kube-router (Cilium's default solution for BGP)
-    * cilium + bird (actually this is just our test env networking solutions here)
+    * Cilium + bird (actually this is just our test env networking solutions here)
-1. for tunneling cases, there must be an agent on each host, which performs encap after DNAT, and decap before SNAT.
-Such solutions including:
+1. Tunneling: must place an agent on each host, which **performs encap after DNAT, and decap before SNAT**.
+Solutions include:
-    * calico + VxLAN mode
+    * Calico + VxLAN mode
-    * flannel + IPIP mode
+    * Flannel + IPIP mode
-    * flannel + VxLAN mode
+    * Flannel + VxLAN mode
-    * cilium + VxLAN mode
+    * Cilium + VxLAN mode
-1. AWS-like ENI mode: similar as direct routing, but you don't need a BGP agent
+1. AWS-like ENI mode: similar as direct routing, but BGP agent is not needed.
-    * cilium + ENI mode
+    * Cilium + ENI mode

-Following picture shows the tunneling case:
+Below shows the tunneling case:

 <p align="center"><img src="/assets/img/cracking-k8s-node-proxy/tunneling.png" width="85%" height="85%"></p>

 The tunneling related responsibilities of the agent including:

-1. **sync tunnel information between all nodes**, e.g. info describing which instance is on which node
+1. **Sync tunnel information between all nodes**, e.g. info describing which instance is on which node.
-1. **perform encapsulation after DNAT for pod traffic**: for all egress traffic, e.g. from `hostA` with `dst=<PodIP>`, where `PodIP` is on `hostB`, encapsulate packets by add another header, e.g. VxLAN header, where the encapsulation header has `src=hostA_IP,dst=hostB_IP`
+1. **Perform encapsulation after DNAT for pod traffic**: for all egress traffic, e.g. from `hostA` with `dst=PodIP`, where `PodIP` is on `hostB`, encapsulate packets by add another header, e.g. VxLAN header, where the encapsulation header has `src=hostA_IP,dst=hostB_IP`.
-1. **perform decapsulation before SNAT for pod traffic**: decapsulate each ingress encasulated packet: remove outer layer (e.g. VxLAN header)
+1. **Perform decapsulation before SNAT for pod traffic**: decapsulate each ingress encasulated packet: remove outer layer (e.g. VxLAN header).

 Also, the host needs to decide:

-1. which packets should go to decapsulator (pod traffic), which shouldn't (e.g. host traffic)
+1. Which packets should go to decapsulator (pod traffic), which shouldn't (e.g. host traffic)
-1. which packets should go to encapsulator (pod traffic), which shouldn't (e.g. host traffic)
+1. Which packets should go to encapsulator (pod traffic), which shouldn't (e.g. host traffic)

 ## 5.4 Re-structure the iptables rules